 Treatment & medication

 In the meantime, various over-the-counter medications may help firm the stool and decrease the urgency for bowel movements.
 These include loperamide hydrochloride (commonly known as the brand name Imodium AD), bismuth subsalicylate (Pepto-Bismol) and attapulgite (Kaopectate).
+Avoid large doses of Imodium, though, as too much can be life-threatening.

 These medications, however, are not recommended for diarrhea caused by bacterial infection or parasites, according to the NIH, because organisms will be trapped in the intestines if the diarrhea ceases before they are completely excreted.